-'Current DBMS' and 'New DBMS' fields in order to continue.
-The 'Current DBMS' drop-down list includes the option ' <all>', which changes several different DBMS values all to the new value.
+Option Action Package Displays the name of the Package in the Browser window that you are currently working on.
+If necessary, click on the drop-down list includes the option ' <all>', which changes several different DBMS values all to the new value.
 Note: When performing this function, the data types of all Table columns are automatically converted to the closest match for the selected DBMS; therefore, you should perform a manual review of the data types after running the process.</all> Change Owner Select this checkbox if you want to change the Owner of the selected objects in the 'List of Objects'.
 Specify the current Owner in the 'Current Owner' field in order to continue.
 Leaving the 'New Owner' field blank will remove the Owner property of all selected objects.
 Create Indexes on Foreign Keys Select this checkbox to create an index on all Foreign Keys in the Package, where one does not already exist.
 OK Click on this button to start the update process.
 The button is disabled unless at least one object in the list and one of the update options are selected.